 Over-Whisking Egg Whites

-Over-whisked egg whites are easy to recognize – they become a lumpy, curdled-looking mess and ooze excess liquid.
+Over-whisked egg whites are easy to recognise – they become a lumpy, curdled-looking mess and ooze excess liquid.
 Yep, not pretty, and unfortunately once they reach this stage there is no way to fix them.
-Over-whisking egg whites are common, but if you know what is going on they are easy to avoid:
+Over-whisking egg whites are common, but if you know what is going on they are easy to avoid.